joseppbenvenuto/Sparkify_ETL_Pipeline_Python_PostgreSQL/README.md

 ### Files & Description:

-**test.ipynb -**  Using Python's SQL extension, script is developed to allow for database testing by viewing created tables.<br><br>
+**test.ipynb -**  Using Python's SQL extension, script is developed to allow for database testing by viewing created tables.<br>
-**create_tables.py -**  Python script is developed to drop and create tables allowing for felxability during the ETL pipelin development phase. <br><br>
+**create_tables.py -**  Python script is developed to drop and create tables allowing for felxability during the ETL pipelin development phase. <br>
 **etl.ipynb -** A Jupyter notebook containing the first phase of development for Sparkify's ETL pipline.<br><br>
-**etl.py -** Final ETL pipline script that extracts data from JSON files, transforms the data appropriately to allow for future analysis, and loads the data into Sparkify's database via fact and dimnesion tables.<br><br>
+**etl.py -** Final ETL pipline script that extracts data from JSON files, transforms the data appropriately to allow for future analysis, and loads the data into Sparkify's database via fact and dimnesion tables.<br>
 **sql_queries.py -** Contains all SQL queries used in the ETL pipline.<br><br>

 ### Tables